Large breed

 Dobermans are known for dilated cardiomyopathy risk, so stamina changes, cough, fainting, or exercise intolerance need veterinary attention.

-Track ribs, waist, stamina, recovery, gait, appetite, stool, meal timing, cough, fainting, and vet heart-screening notes.
+Track ribs, waist, tuck, stamina, recovery, gait, appetite, stool, meal timing, cough, fainting, neck comfort, bloat signs, thyroid notes, vWD status, and vet heart-screening notes.

 Call your vet for coughing, fainting, fatigue, lameness, weight loss despite eating, rapid gain, appetite changes, or bloat signs.